RainMark/gtk3-tutorial/infobar.rst

 =======
 Example
 =======
-Below is an example of a InfoBar:
+Below is an example of an InfoBar:

 .. literalinclude:: _examples/infobar.c